 If you don’t have Jaws of Hakkon, you can always go for either the Bow of the Beresaad or the Grunnsmann’s Bow schematics; they are both sold for 12156 gold from the Black Emporium.
 As long as you use the best grip upgrade, they will be just as good.

-Grunnsmann’s is usually the better choice though, because you can stack a lot of critical chance or critical damage thanks to the 3 offense slots.
+Grunnsmann’s is usually the better choice though because you can stack a lot of critical chance or critical damage thanks to the 3 offense slots.

 For dual-wield rogues, the best dagger is the Stone Stalker Blade.
-This schematic requires the Descent DLC, and can be found as a random drop in the Deep Roads.
+This schematic requires the Descent DLC and can be found as a random drop in the Deep Roads.

-Next best Thing: Blade of Red Birth, purchased from the Black Emporium with a price tag of 8478 gold.
+Next Best Thing: Blade of Red Birth, purchased from the Black Emporium with a price tag of 8478 gold.

 However, this schematic is difficult to obtain.
 You need to have Trespasser installed and then obtain the schematic by following a puzzle, and finally use the Golden Nug so that the schematic will be available during your next playthrough; otherwise, this staff is only usable during the Trespasser DLC. * Thanks to sziszko for the info *

-Next Best Thing: the Staff of Corruption offers a good combination of high DPS, ideal slots (all 3 are offense) and the highest number of materials used.
+Next Best Thing: the Staff of Corruption offers a good combination of high DPS, ideal slots (all 3 are offense), and the highest number of materials used.
 This staff can be purchased from the Black Emporium for 16956 gold.

-On paper the Greatsword is better because it has higher DPS and uses more crafting materials, but it has a 50% damage cap on basic attacks.
+On paper, the Greatsword is better because it has higher DPS and uses more crafting materials, but it has a 50% damage cap on basic attacks.
 I would say the sword is still better though, especially for Reaver warriors since they rely completely on skill damage (Dragon Rage and Devour) rather than basic attacks.

 In any case, the axe is much easier to obtain so you’ll be using it until you can get the sword.
-In order to use the sword you need to complete the Fireworks Mini-mage in the Trespasser DLC, and use the Golden Nug to make the schematic available for your next playthrough.
+In order to use the sword you need to complete the Fireworks Mini-game in the Trespasser DLC, and use the Golden Nug to make the schematic available for your next playthrough.

 Next Best Thing: Axe of the Dragon Hunter (schematic) is the second-best two-hander.
 Unlike other high-level schematics, this one allows you to add a Haft and a Pommel to the crafted weapon, significantly increasing its stats.
 This axe can be bought from the Black Emporium for 15356 gold.

 Greatest Hits is the best tanking weapon in the game, thanks to its unique defensive buffs.
 Much like the Encore staff, it gives you a chance on hit to apply one of three buffs to you and nearby party members.
-The 3 defensive buffs are: A Little Knight Music, Fast Beat, and Bolstering Ballad.
+The 3 defensive buffs are A Little Knight Music, Fast Beat, and Bolstering Ballad.
 This unique sword requires the Trespasser DLC.